solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Integrations/index.md

 **Name** | **Description**
 :--- | ---
-<a href="/marketplace/catalogs/catalog-overview/integrations/add-integration/">Add Integration</a> | Add the new integration.
+<a href="/marketplace/catalogs/catalog-overview/integrations/add-integration/">Add Integration</a> | The process of incorporating products